Website Manager

 James Lyman

-Had a 25 playing career starting at age 10, played on numerous town teams as well as “State” or “All Star” teams through middle school & high school.
-Competing all over New England as well as Texas & California.
-Traveled to England and Scotland as part of a CJSA U16 State Select Team at age 14.
-Continued playing after graduation from UCONN in the Connecticut Soccer League for the Hartford Hellenic, Waterbury Portuguese and Ludlow Portuguese.
+Jim had a 25 playing career starting at age 10, playing on numerous town teams as well as “State” or “All Star” teams through middle school & high school.
+He competed all over New England as well as Texas & California.
+Lyman traveled to England and Scotland as part of a CJSA U16 State Select Team at age 14.
+As a four year starter at E.O.
+Smith H.S. in Storrs, CT (1974-1977) he was chosen All-State (1975, 76 & 77) and All New England (1977), becoming Class “M” State Champion (1976) and Class “LL” State Champion (1977).
+Lyman was the starting sweeper on the United States National Junior Team (1977) that earned a Bronze Medal in the Junior World Cup in Puerto Rico.
+Lyman stayed in Storrs and was a four year starter at the University of Connecticut (1978-1981).
+He won the NCAA Division 1 National Championship (1981), assisting on the game winning and national championship winning goal in sudden-death OT versus Alabama A&M. Jim continued playing after graduation from UConn in the Connecticut Soccer League for the Hartford Hellenic, Waterbury Portuguese and Ludlow Portuguese.

 Contact